Need a great gift for someone who loves to travel? Here are 15 things that would make great gifts for travelers to get you started:

 A universal adapter is a great gift because even if you already have one, it can’t hurt to have two and be able to plug in more than one device at a time.

 4. Zipper Purse

 Ladies, I have talked highly about this one before.
 It is essential to have a purse that zips closed and is comfortable.

 A zipper is a must!
 It adds an aspect of safety and protection of your valuables that cannot be overlooked.
-Do not use clip or button purses or especially open purses.
-Make sure you have one that zips!
+Do not use clip or button purses or especially open purses, and make sure you have one that zips!
 Also, look for one with a wide strap to provide comfort despite the weight you may carry.

 Gents, embrace the man bag.
 It is so convenient when you are spending your days roaming around cities or even in transit.
 It can be uncomfortable to have two backpacks (one small one for day trips) because they can be tricky to carry together.
-A backpack and a messenger bag usually fit really well together both for comfort and convenience, and style, of course!
+A backpack and a messenger bag usually fit well together for comfort, convenience, and style, of course!

-The ones my brother and husband own have always come from Europe, but they are similar to the one pictured here.
+My brother owns one from Europe, but it is similar to the one pictured here.
 A space for a drink, a zipper and extra velcro or clips, a wide strap, and some inside zip pockets are some things you should look for in these bags.

 The list of crossbody bags we mentioned above includes many styles for men, too!